-These easy, healthy and delicious Blueberry Smoothie Blender Pancakes make for a fun gluten-free and dairy-free breakfast or brunch (or a nutritious finger food style treat that kids will enjoy due to their very blue color)!
+These easy, healthy and delicious Gluten-Free Blueberry Smoothie Pancakes make for a fun breakfast or brunch (or a nutritious finger food style treat that kids will enjoy due to their very blue color)!

 These delicious gluten-free blender pancakes came about when my oldest boy requested blue pancakes for lunch one day.
 I got right on it and this was the result.
 We have since made them many times, and let me tell ya, kiddos and adults alike will enjoy these fun little flapjacks . . .

 - versatile and can be enjoyed any time of day